dragonflydb/documentation/docs/command-reference/strings/getrange.md

 "exa"
 ```

-In the above example, the substring "exa" is returned as it starts from index `0` and ends at index `2`.
+In the above example, the substring `exa` is returned as it starts from index `0` and ends at index `2`.

 ### Extract Substring Using Negative Index